 Part 3: The picture-perfect architecture

 I took an overnight bus from Isfahan (about 10 hours, 760.000 rials) and I woke up to the sunrise over the mountains.
 The views were stunning even from my window sit.
-Of course the bus attendant offered me tea, and I stared at the scenery thinking I was the luckiest person in the world.
+Of course the bus attendant offered me tea (because Iranian hospitality), and I stared at the scenery thinking I was the luckiest person in the world.
 This trip so far has been unbelievable, and I only have amazing things to look forward to.
 The warm tea overlooking the snowed peaks felt just perfect.

-I chose to visit Kurdistan because I wanted to meet Kurdish people.
-I have read the most amazing stories, and I wanted to experience it first-hand.
-But nothing could have prepared me for what the next few days would look like.
+I decided on visiting Kurdistan because I’ve heard great things about Kurdish people.
+I knew already that Iranian hospitality is even more incredible than I thought it’d be, but nothing could have prepared me for what the next few days would look like.

 Sara was at the door waiting for me when I arrived.
 We drank some tea and went to explore Irani Kurdistan’s capital.
 The bazaar was quite a sight, different from those in other parts of the country.
 Traditional clothes are everywhere.
 Just by looking at people on the streets you can see it’s a different community, and a proud one.
 From colorful fabrics to pickled fruit, the bazaar is vibrant and packed with locals.
 I seriously thought I was the only foreigner around.
 She also took me to eat kalaneh (a Kurdish savory pancake filled with greens) and to the Asef Vaziri mansion, where the rooms are dedicated to showcase Kurdish life and art.
 When we got back to her place, we had a bit of a fashion show –I got to try on traditional Kurdish attires.
 And they were beautiful!
 Her husband, Mohammad, joined us for lunch.
 Before saying ‘hello’ he made sure I knew I was home.
-What a hospitable couple!
+They way above and beyond, even for Iranian hospitality standards!
 I knew my stay in Sanandaj was going to be amazing.

 After a homecooked meal we picked Saro up, Mohammad’s brother, and we went to Mount Abidar, where the nature is beautiful and the views of the city are lovely.
 After exploring the area for a while, we headed for a night of fun and games.
 Who knew that electric bumper cars and bowling could make a fabulous night?